Near Death Experiences

-Recent and Historical Reports of Near Death Experience Cases
+Recent and Historical Reports of Near Death Experiences Cases (Part I)

 death experiences a recent phenomenon or have they been observed throughout

-In another article1 we looked at the overall features of a Near Death Experience and presented an 'ideal' or 'complete' NDE, based upon all the common NDE features that are generally observed, and that had been described in Raymond Moody’s famous book “Life after life”.
-In this article we will look at specific experiences given by many people from throughout history.
+In another article (1) we looked at the overall features of these experiences and presented an 'ideal' or 'complete' NDE, based upon all the common NDE features that are generally observed, and that had been described in Raymond Moody’s famous book “Life after life”.
+In this article we will start looking at specific experiences recounted by many people from throughout history.

-Does an NDE provide a glimpse of the afterlife, or is it the result of hallucinations and possibly even fabrications?
-As already mentioned in a previous article1, it wasn’t really until as late as the mid-1970s, after the publication of Raymond Moody’s book, that the study the NDE phenomenon began to enter the realms of science.
+Do these experiences provide a glimpse of the afterlife, or are they the result of hallucinations and possibly even fabrications?
+As already mentioned in a previous article (2), it wasn’t really until as late as the mid-1970s, after the publication of Raymond Moody’s book, that the study of near death experiences began to enter the realms of science.
 Before then it had been considered a matter for religion and philosophy only.

-The years that followed saw a rise both in the debates about the NDE phenomenon as well as in the number of out of body and NDE reports.
+The years that followed saw a rise both in the (heated) debates about these experiences as well as in the number of out of body and near death experience reports.
 Some claimed that this was due to the recent publicity and that some of the accounts had been fabricated by attention-seekers.
 When researchers began to study these accounts in more detail, however, they found very little evidence to support this view, as many of the accounts predated the 1970s.
 In fact some of the cases went back decades, even centuries.
 Also, in the vast majority of cases the people involved consistently declined any publicity and were only prepared to share their experiences with researchers.
 Often they had not even mentioned them to their close family and friends.

-Interestingly, in the 1980s reports had also started coming in of people who had experienced a negative NDE.
+Interestingly, in the 1980s reports had also started coming in of people who had experienced negative near death experiences.
 These people often described frightful vacuums, demons, zombie-like creatures, tortures and other unpleasant experiences.
 It wasn’t at all clear, though, whether these had really taken place when the people had been close to death or whether they had simply been due to the symptoms of a severe illness, such as excess carbon dioxide in the blood, which is known to sometimes give rise to such negative experiences.
-However, these do called negative experiences have not been reported in any prospective study of NDE during cardiac arrest and it is not clear whether they really are NDE or some other subjective experience.
+However, these so called negative experiences have not been reported in any prospective study during cardiac arrest and it is not clear whether they really are NDEs or some other subjective experience.

-Looking back in the literature, the NDE phenomenon has been the subject of many historical accounts in different cultures and throughout historical time.
+Looking back in the literature, this phenomenon has been the subject of many historical accounts in different cultures and throughout historical times.
 For example:

 Hieronymus Bosch the Dutch painter who died in 1516 depicted a passage down a tunnel towards a bright light in a painting entitled "ascent to empyrean".